gabrielg2020/goto/README.md

 - Fuzzy Matching: Match directories containing the search pattern anywhere in their names.
 - Interactive Selection: Use `fzf` for real-time, interactive directory selection.
 - Change search depth with `-d` argument.
+- Configuration!
+  - Add directories to be excluded from search.

 ## Prerequisites
 - `fzf`: A general-purpose command-line fuzzy finder.